 React/Frontend Development:

-• HumanEval important (new component generation)
+• HumanEval important (new component generation), though it's now largely saturated

 Python Backend/Data Science: